moebiussurfing/ofxSurfingImGui/README.md

   - You **MUST USE THIS ONE**!
 * [ofxSurfingHelpers](https://github.com/moebiussurfing/ofxSurfingHelpers)

-[assets.zip](https://github.com/moebiussurfing/ofxSurfingImGui/blob/a2eb866717cb829cea049fa3c4c0fd68da6ec1df/assets.zip) (in the root path) are assets like mainly  font files to put into each project `OF_APP/bin/data/`.
+[assets.zip](https://github.com/moebiussurfing/ofxSurfingImGui/blob/a2eb866717cb829cea049fa3c4c0fd68da6ec1df/assets.zip) (in the add-on root path) are mainly  font files to put into each project `OF_APP/bin/data/`.

 <details>
   <summary>NOTE ABOUT THE FONTS</summary>